B92PS07 - Gloucester Drawbridge Replacement

 Project Overview – Existing Structure

-The Gloucester Drawbridge (Bridge No. G-05-028) is located on the MBTA Newburyport/Rockport commuter line, approximately 2600 feet west of Gloucester station.
-The bridge carries the commuter rail passenger service on the Rockport line.
+The Gloucester Drawbridge (Bridge No. G-05-028) is located on the MBTA Rockport commuter line, approximately 2600 feet west of Gloucester station.
+The bridge carries the commuter rail passenger service on the Rockport line over the Annisquam River.
 To the east of the bridge, service is provided to Gloucester and Rockport stations, where the rail line ends.
 During a typical weekdays, an average of 26 trains cross the bridge.

 The existing bridge was built in 1911, reconstructed in 1932 and structurally rehabilitated in 1984.
 The span drive operating machinery and electrical drive were replaced in 1985.
 The bridge includes a fixed steel stringer span and Strauss trunnion bascule span that incorporates a fixed steel stringer span.
 The fixed span is 27 feet long, and the bascule leaf is 46 feet long.
 When fully opened, the bridge provides a 40’ wide navigational channel (between the timber fenders), without vertical restriction.